by Dave Waddell

 “It would have been apparent to any law enforcement officer adequately trained to contact and communicate with persons suffering from mental illness that … Micalizio was experiencing mental illness, as opposed to engaging in criminal conduct,” says the complaint, filed in the Sacramento Division of the U.S. District Court, Eastern District of California.

-Together, deputies Lair and Baker fired a total of 13 rounds, hitting Micalizio “several” times, the complaint says.
+Together, deputies Lair and Barker fired a total of 13 rounds, hitting Micalizio “several” times, the complaint says.

 Each deputy wore a body camera, but neither turned it on “at any time during the incident,” in violation of Sheriff’s Department policy, according to the complaint.